-While Google has never experienced a blunder of that magnitude, it has suffered minor incidents, including a March 2009 gaffe in which the firm inadvertently shared some Google Docs with contacts who were never granted access to them.J.
+Such gaffes and oversights have happened.
+A March 2009 system flaw inadvertently shared some Google Docs with contacts who were never granted access to them.J.
 Kincaid, "Google Privacy Blunder Shares Your Docs without Permission," TechCrunch, March 7, 2009.
+And when the firm introduced its Google Buzz social networking service in early 2010, many users were horrified that their most frequently used Gmail contacts were automatically added to